159Solutions/python-training-case-study/README.md

 # python-training-case-study
-Repo containing notebook scripts and data for the case study during training
+Repo containing notebook scripts and data for the case study during training.
+We can have other scripts as part of this repo as well.